barktler/Barktler/documents/data-verify.md

 # Data Verify

-Data verify for API created with Barktler can me implemented easily.
+Data verify for API created with Barktler can be implemented easily.

 The data pattern is provided by `@sudoo/pattern` see it's document at [Sudoo Pattern Documents](//pattern.sudo.dog).